Supplementary Death Benefit

 The "SDB age" is April 1st or October 1st following the participant's actual birthday.
 The $10,000 paid up coverage, for example, starts on April 1st or October 1st following the participant's 65th birthday.

-The SDB plan is a decreasing term life insurance.
-The basic benefit is reduced by ten percent of the original benefit for each year starting at the SDB age of 66 (April 1st or October 1st following the participant's 66th birthday.
+The SDB plan is similar to a decreasing term life insurance.
+The basic benefit is reduced by 10% of the original basic for each year starting at the SDB age of 66 (April 1st or October 1st following the participant's 66th birthday.
 If a participant is still employed, the SDB coverage is never reduced to an amount that is below:

-• 1/3 of his final salary rounded up to the next multiple of $1,000
+- 1/3 of their final salary rounded up to the next multiple of $1,000

 whichever is greater.
 See example below.